smcgdub/JS-Tip-Calculator/README.md

 ![Image of bill breakdown](assets/images/bill_breakdown.png)

 * The bill breakdown section lets the user know the total bill amount (Including tip), the value of the tip, and finally how much each person owes.
+These input fields have been disabled so users are unable to alter or adjust the information that gets displayed.

 ### **2.5 Footer**